Zhouli Xu: Awards and honors

 Xu is a recipient of the Plotnick Fellowship in 2015, and the William Rainey Harper Dissertation Fellowship in 2016, both by the University of Chicago.

 Xu is a recipient of the K-Theory prize in 2022, which is awarded to two recipients of no more than 35 years of age once every four years by the K-Theory Foundation, for his work in the computation of homotopy groups of spheres using motivic homotopy theory.

 Xu is an invited speaker in the topology section at the International Congress of Mathematicians 2022.

 Xu is elected as a Fellow of the American Mathematical Society of class 2023, for contributions to stable homotopy theory, applications to manifold topology, and motivic homotopy theory.

+Xu has been awarded the 2025-2026 AMS Centennial Fellowship.